CGrainger1/CGrainger1/README.md

 # 💫 About Me:
 Hi, I’m Callum 🤝

-🔭 I am currently studying to be a Data Analytics Consultant.<br>🌱 I am especially interested on learning how to use Python and how to code.
+🔭 I am currently studying to be a Data Analytics Consultant.

+🌱 I am especially interested on learning how to use Python and how to code.

 📫 You can reach out to me here for anything!